 Mis’ Rubin’s always had a special meaning for me.
 I grew up working in the Penny Profit butcher shop during the summers and was hooked on the seasonings from an early age.
 The atmosphere of a family business was really appealing.

 After working in another industry and geography for a while, I offered to fill orders for my grandmother as she was looking to slow down.
 We forwarded the business number to my cell phone and it started ringing off the hook!
 The customers on the other end of the phone were from all walks of life and spread all over the country.
 They were all thrilled to find out that their beloved spices were available through retail outlets and online!
 And they all had a story about how and when they found our seasonings.
 Mis’ Rubin’s was so much more than just another brand.
 Each customer had such conviction and enthusiasm about our spices.
+We believe there’s value in sitting down to a great meal with friends and family.
+We're grateful to be a part of that for many and are honored to continue the Mis’ Rubin’s tradition.

 My wife and I immediately realized the potential of the brand and began taking steps to rebuild it back in Alabama.
 In 2019, Jay Evers joined our team.
 He has been a great addition.
 His industry experience and diverse skill set has been invaluable as we continue to grow the brand.